Public Liability Insurance for Musicians - A Short Guide (2025)

 Which provider should I choose for public liability insurance in the UK?

+The Musicians’ Union provides public liability insurance up to £10,000,000 as part of their membership package.
 To comply with the Musicians’ Union cover, musicians must make sure they adhere to any statutory requirements and also show a duty of care by going to reasonable lengths to prevent any damage or injury.

 Does my equipment need to be Portable Appliance Testing (PAT) certified for my public liability insurance to be valid?

 If you use electronic equipment, the lack of a PAT certificate does not, in itself, invalidate public liability insurance, but possessing a valid PAT certificate will be regarded favourably by insurers in the event of a claim against you.
+For this reason, it is recommended to obtain both public liability insurance and PAT certification if you use electronic equipment.

 What about other providers of public liability insurance for musicians in the UK?